serverless-ca/terraform-aws-ca/docs/client-certificates.md

 **Get certificate from SNS notification**

 * Details of GitOps issued certificate are published to SNS
-* Copy the value of the JSON key `Base64Certificate`
+* From your SNS email, copy the value of the JSON key `Base64Certificate`

 **Decoding certificate from SNS (Linux / MacOS)**